xinming-wei/Infrared-Face/README.md

 python main.py eval
 # Evaluate on the test set and return acc. metrics (confuse matrix, overall acc.)
 python main.py test
+# Evaluate the authentication tasks and get the false-positive rate from the ./out/run1/test_authentication.rpt
+python main.py test_authentication

+# use the device in practice, store a device owner picture
+python main.py store_owner_picture
+# use the device in practice, judge whether an input picture is authorized to the device
+python main.py eval_authentication
 ```